 - Professional/Professional faculty appointments

 The Reves Center works with the hiring department to secure H-1B status for its employees.
-H-1B status can be granted in 3 year increments for a total of 6 years.
-Steve Sechrist, [[sjsech]], at the Reves Center will advise the department on the process, requirements, timeline.
+H-1B status can be granted in 3 year increments for a total of 6 years. [[sjsech, Steve Sechrist]] will advise the department on the process, requirements, and timeline.